U.S. Army Acquisition Support Center: Director, Acquisition Career Management (DACM)

-DACM leadership
+Leadership of DACM

 Lt.
 Gen. Robert L. Marion was confirmed by the Senate to succeed Lt.
 Gen. Paul A. Ostrowski as the Principal Military Deputy to the Assistant Secretary of the Army for Acquisition, Logistics and Technology (ASA(ALT)) and the Director, Army Acquisition Corps on March 20, 2020.

 Mr. Ronald (Rob) Richardson, Director, U.S. Army Acquisition Support Center, serves as the DACM.
 His staff, the Army DACM Office, enables the mission of the DACM.